Build-Week-School-in-the-Cloud-1/back-end/README.md

 ## Introduction
 <br>

-This api will provide the resources necessary on the React App to log in, out, and display data for users to use.
+This api will provide the resources necessary for a React App to log in, out, and display data for users to use.
 The complete project is built in a two week period where the team collaborates to get all essential items connected to each other to make one app for the user.

 **Make sure to add a .env file with at least the following:**